kubernetes/enhancements/keps/sig-node/1665-grpc-probe/README.md

 ### Test Plan

-Unit test + functional tests
+Unit test - mock grpc service and execute probe for that E2E - run container with grpc service and execute probe for that Functional test - execute GRPC probe from api

 ### Graduation Criteria

 ### Upgrade / Downgrade Strategy

-1. Add in core
+1. Implement grpc probe in Prober(core)
+2. Release that
-2. Add in api
+3. Add support in API
+4. Release that
-3. Update documentation
+5. Update documentation

 ### Version Skew Strategy

+1. API upgraded, core not:
+"No probe response from core"

+2. Core upgraded, API not:
+"No probe from API"

 ## Implementation History